-FAIC Community Partnership Project Grants offer up to $1,000 toward the development and implementation of volunteer projects that bring teams of conservators to work with collections in need of care around the country.
+FAIC Community Partnership Grants offer up to $1,000 toward the development and implementation of volunteer projects that bring teams of conservators to work with collections in need of care around the country.

 FAIC Workshop Development Grants offer up to $1,000 to help defray costs for development and presentation of regional workshops for conservators.